Circumflex: Mathematics

 In statistics, the hat is used to denote an estimator or an estimated value, as opposed to its theoretical counterpart.
 For example, in errors and residuals, the hat in $\hat\varepsilon$ indicates an observable estimate (the residual) of an unobservable quantity called $\varepsilon$ (the statistical error).
 It is read x-hat or x-roof, where x represents the character under the hat.

+In Quantum Mechanics, the hat is sometimes used to mark a quantum observable; the observable $\hat A$ is the self-adjoint operator implying a measurement whose $n^{th}$ moment is $\langle\psi | \hat A^n|\psi\rangle$ when the prevailing quantum state is $\psi$.

 Music

 In music theory and musicology, a circumflex above a numeral is used to make reference to a particular scale degree.

 In music notation, a chevron-shaped symbol placed above a note indicates marcato, a special form of emphasis or accent.
 In music for string instruments, a narrow inverted chevron indicates that a note should be performed up-bow.

 Circumflex below

-A circumflex below a vowel (for example, ḙ) is a notation used by the Uralic Phonetic Alphabet to indicate a raised variant of the vowel.
+A circumflex below a vowel – for example, ḙ – is a notation used by the Uralic Phonetic Alphabet to indicate a raised variant of the vowel.

+The Venda language has four letters with circumflex below – ḓ, ḽ, ṋ and ṱ – to indicate a dental consonant.